The Sergeant (1968 film)

-The Sergeant is a 1968 American drama film directed by John Flynn and starring Rod Steiger and John Phillip Law.
-It was released by Warner Bros.-Seven Arts.
+The Sergeant is a 1968 American drama film directed by John Flynn in his directorial debut, and starring Rod Steiger, John Phillip Law, and Ludmila Mikaël.
+The screenplay by Dennis Murphy is based on his 1958 novel.
+The film is about a decorated US Army war veteran (Steiger), whose disciplined life is disrupted by his repressed homosexuality towards one of his subordinates (Law).

+The film is notable for its frank depiction of queer themes.
+The Sergeant premiered at the San Francisco International Film Festival, and was released by Warner Bros.-Seven Arts on Christmas Day 1968.

 Plot

 A dedicated, decorated war veteran, Master Sergeant Callan, is posted in France at a fuel supply depot in 1952.
 Finding a lack of discipline under the frequently drunk Capt.
 Loring, he takes charge in a tough, no-nonsense manner.

 But distracting the sergeant is a physical attraction to one of his men, Private First Class Thomas Swanson, that seems at odds with everything in Callan's personality.
 He makes Swanson his orderly and befriends him socially, but behind his back scares off Solange, the private's girlfriend.

 Callan's confusion and depression grows and he begins to drink.
 Unable to resist the urge, the sergeant attempts to kiss Swanson and is violently warded off.
 He turns up for morning formation hungover and Loring relieves him of duty.
 Callan goes off to a nearby woods alone, rifle in hand, and commits suicide.